-The $1/\cos^{n-1}$ correction works well for high-SNR decay measurements but cannot be used for the build-ups due to the divergent nature of the correction factor.
-Furthermore, for a low SNR, the results are inaccurate as the correction factor acts only on a single data point and amplifies the noise.
-The failure of the $1/\cos^{n-1}$ correction for the DNP juice sample already at 5° (compare Table 2) is partially related to the measurement process but mostly inherent in the single data point dependence of this correction.
-For DNP juice, the spinlattice T_1 relaxation time is much shorter than for the natural abundance sample.
-For both samples, data were acquired until there was either only a thermal signal remaining or if several hundred seconds elapsed.
+- 280 The $1/\cos^{n-1}$ correction works well for high SNR decay measurements (see Figs. S7 and S13) but cannot be used for the build-ups due to its the divergent nature of the correction factor.
+Furthermore, for low SNRdecays, the results are inaccurate as the correction factor acts only on a single data point and amplifies the noise.
+The other two correction approaches use all data points . failure of the $1/\cos^{n-1}$ correction for the DNP juice sample already at 5° (compare Tab.
+2) is partially related to the measurement process but mostly inherent to the single data point dependence of this correction.
+For DNP juice, the spin-lattice - 285 T_1 relaxation time is much shorter than for the natural abundance sample.
+For both samples, data was acquired until there was either only a thermal signal remaining or if several hundred seconds elapsed.
 If the signal approaches the thermal signal generated between subsequent acquisitions, the $1/\cos^{n-1}$ correction would give an increasing signal as the correction factor diverges while the signal remains constant.
-With a careful selection of the number of data points acquired or analysed, this problem could be mitigated.
-The complete failure of the $1/\cos^{n-1}$ correction (Fig. S8) for flip angles of 25° and more can be explained as follows.
-If the decay curve is sampled for much longer than the decay time under RF pulsing, many data points with noise only are acquired.
+With a careful selection of the number of data points acquired or analyzed, this problem could be mitigated.
+The complete failure of the $1/\cos^{n-1}$ correction (Fig. S8) for flip angles of 25° and more can - 290 be explained as follows.
+If the decay curve is sampled much longer than the decay time under RF pulsing, many data points with noise only are acquired.
 This noise is subsequently amplified by the divergent correction factor, leading to signals much larger than at the beginning of the decay, spoiling the exponential fit of the data.
 Again, this could be mitigated with a careful selection of the number of data points.
-These problems are not encountered for the other corrections as these rely on a fit of the complete data set and do not require manual user selection of data points to be included in the analysis, representing a major advantage for the automatic analysis of larger data sets.
+These problems are not encountered for the other corrections as these rely on a fit of the complete data set and do not require manual user selection of data points to be included into the analysis, representing a major - 295 advantage for the automatic analysis of larger data sets.

 The noise added in our simulations is relatively large compared to the noise measured in our experiments.
-In the simulations, a 2.5° pulse yielded an SNR of around 40 (see Fig. 2), while experimentally the SNR based on the first point of the free induction decay (FID) was above 1000 (see Figs. S9 and S10) for a 2.4° flip angle for both samples.
-The lower SNR for the natural abundance sample compared to DNP juice is a result of the long pre-scan delay (18 μ s) and short T_2^ (see Fig. S9) resulting from the stronger proton-proton dipolar interactions.
-The simulations shown in Fig. 3 indicate that the corrections work even for low-SNR measurements, i.e. an SNR of around 5.
+In the simulations, a 2.5° pulse yielded an SNR of around 40 (see Fig. 2) while experimentally the SNR based on the first point of the FID is around was above 1000 (see Fig. S14Figs.
+S9 and S10) for a 2.4° FID of flip angle for both samples.
+The lower SNR for the natural abundance sample despite compared to DNP juice is a result of the long prescan delay (18 μs) and short T_2^ as a result of

+300 the stronger nuclear dipolar interactions, resulting in lower SNR compared to the DNP juice sample.
+The corrections depend strongest on the flip angle used and only weakly on the SNR as (see Fig. S9) resulting from the stronger proton-proton dipolar interactions.
+The simulations shown in Fig. 3 indicate that the corrections work even for low SNR measurements, i.e. an SNR of around 5.
 In these simulations, a slightly larger minimal SNR for the 25° pulses is observed.
-This might be due to the lower number of meaningful data points acquired as a
+This might be due to the lower number of meaningful data points acquired as a result of the short apparent build-up time (compare Tab.
+1).
+This might mean